Oral medications aren't the only way to treat erectile dysfunction. Know the full range of treatment options and how they work.By Mayo Clinic Staff

-If you have erectile dysfunction and can't take certain oral medications, you have other treatment options, including medications that are injected into or placed in the penis, penis pumps, and surgically placed penis implants.
+If you have erectile dysfunction and can't take certain oral medications or if oral treatments aren't effective, you have other treatment options.

 Understand why you might choose a nonoral treatment for erectile dysfunction and how these different treatments work.

-Not all men can safely take erectile dysfunction oral medications, such as sildenafil (Viagra), vardenafil (Levitra, Staxyn) and tadalafil (Cialis).
+Not all men can safely take erectile dysfunction oral medications, such as sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis) and avanafil (Stendra).
 Medications for erectile dysfunction might not work or might be dangerous if you:

-- Take nitrate drugs — commonly prescribed for chest pain (angina) — such as nitroglycerin (Nitro-Dur, Nitrostat, others), isosorbide mononitrate (Monoket) or isosorbide dinitrate (Dilatrate-SR, Isordil)
+- Take nitrate drugs commonly prescribed for chest pain (angina)

-- Have uncontrolled low blood pressure (hypotension) or uncontrolled high blood pressure (hypertension)
+- Have very low blood pressure (hypotension) or uncontrolled high blood pressure (hypertension)

 - Have severe liver disease